RedHatProductSecurity/rapidast/README.md

 **Podman Mode Deprecation**
 The `podman` execution environment is deprecated and will be removed in version **2.12**

-If you are using `podman`, please migrate to `none` before updating to version 2.12.
+If you are using `podman` fpr the `container.type` option, please migrate to `none` before updating to version 2.12.

 ## Quickstart